Jiangmen: Uranium processing plant

 The city was the proposed site of a $6.5 billion, 40 billion renminbi, uranium processing plant which would have supplied about half of the enriched uranium needed by China's nuclear power plants.
 Announcement of the plant in July 2013 was met by public protests.
 The proposal was withdrawn out of "respect for public opinion" shortly thereafter.

 Jiangmen port

 Jiangmen Port is the second largest river port in Guangdong province.
 The local government plans to develop a harbour industrial zone with heavy industries to include petrochemical and machinery plants, as well as an ocean-based economy.

 Administration

 Culture

 Jiangmen is the ancestral homeland of approximately 4 million overseas Chinese, who live in 107 countries and regions throughout the world.
 Strong oversea connections are especially found in the villages.
 The dialect spoken in Jiangmen city itself is a Siyi Yue dialect, but is distinct from the Taishanese spoken in Taishan City.
+Every year, A unique dragon dance is performed in water during Pan Village Lantern Festival in Shuikou Town, Kaiping, Jiangmen, Guangdong.